 You can use a clean old white flannel sheet or thick cotton cloth, or white towel.

 A sleeve roll is a cylindrical padded tube, used for sleeves and pant legs.
+This pressing tool comes in very handy when you have tight spaces to press and you don't want creases.

 You can also use as an alternative for this pressing tool, a wooden dowel or pvc pipe wrapped in a towel.
 A steam press is expensive, however, this is a very handy tool.